BreweryTeam/TheBrewingProject/README.md

 You're in luck!
 You can simply install this plugin and find out today!
 Experience what's listed above and much more with TheBrewingProject.

+Check it out on our demo server, where you can easily brew and drink, with no setup required whatsoever: [showcase.breweryteam.dev](https://mcsrvstat.us/server/showcase.breweryteam.dev)

 ***

 ### Get the Plugin